Data Sharing with Endogenous Choices over Differential Privacy Levels: Model

-\paragraph{Social Cost:} Finally, we now define our concept of \emph{social cost}, which measures the total cumulative burden of the population of $n$ players.
-We will refer to social cost, along with variance of our estimator, as our measure of ``performance'' of a coalition in the rest of the paper.
+\paragraph{Social Cost:} Finally, we define our concept of \emph{social cost}, which measures the total cumulative burden of the population of $n$ players.
+We will henceforth refer to social cost, along with variance of the shared estimator, as our measures of ``performance'' of a coalition.
 Formally: \begin{definition} Given a coalition $S$ of size $|S| \geq 2$ with $\epsilon$-profile $\vec{\epsilon}$, the social cost is given by